andres20980/kasten-docs/docs/operating.md

 jobs in the system.
 The following sections cover these topics in depth.
 © Copyright 2017-2024, Kasten, Inc.
-### latest_operating_audit.md
-## Auditing Veeam Kastenï
-- Veeam Kasten Disaster Recovery
-- API and Command Line
-- Monitoring
-- Auditing Veeam Kasten
-Authentication Mode
-Request Attribution
-- Authentication Mode
-- Request Attribution
-- Integrating Security Information and Event Management (SIEM) Systems
-- Reporting
-- Garbage Collector
-- Resource Requirements
-- Security Requirements
-- Support and Troubleshooting
-- Uninstalling Veeam Kasten
-- Veeam Kasten Tools
--
-- Operating Veeam Kasten
-- Auditing Veeam Kasten
-Independent of whether the dashboard, CLI, or API is used to access Veeam Kasten, the usage translates into native Kubernetes API calls.
-Veeam Kasten usage can therefore be transparently audited using the Kubernetes Auditing feature without requiring any additional changes.
-Note
-Managed Kubernetes providers like EKS, GKE, and AKS do not allow any modifications to the kube-apiserver flags,  thereby lacking control over the passed-in audit policy.
-Typically, these providers log the audit events at the metadata level, resulting in the loss of important information within the request and response bodies.
-This approach is not applicable if you want to send these logs to different cloud object stores or use NFS for storing the logs.
-Since the Kubernetes Auditing feature only has access to Kubernetes API calls, any internal Veeam Kasten event that does not use this API will not get logged.
-The ongoing work with integrating Veeam Kasten more closely with Security Information and Event Management (SIEM) platforms, such as with Datadog, will allow for a more robust auditing of Veeam Kasten.
-When viewing audit logs, consider the following:
-### Authentication Modeï
-For correct user attribution, we depend on Veeam Kasten to be set up with OIDC or token-based authentication.
-- OIDC: When OIDC is enabled, Kubernetes user impersonation will be used based on the email address extracted from the provided OIDC token.
-- Token-based Authentication: When token-based authentication is enabled, the token is used directly for making API calls.
-### Request Attributionï
-Note that there are two callers of Veeam Kasten and Kubernetes APIs in the Veeam Kasten system.
-Actions triggered by the dashboard, CLI, or API will be attributed to the user that initiated them.
-Other system actions (e.g., validation of a Profile or Policy) will be attributed to the Veeam Kasten Service Account (SA).
-© Copyright 2017-2024, Kasten, Inc.
 ### latest_operating_garbagecollector.md
 ## Garbage Collectorï
 - Veeam Kasten Disaster Recovery